Personal Injury Protection In Texas Auto Policies

 The minimum limit is still $2500 today – over 30 years later.
 You can imagine that in 30 years, the cost of medical care will have risen to the point where you should have at least $10,000.00 in PIP coverage.
 Carry PIP on your auto insurance if you carry the minimum, but even the minimum $2500.00 can help with out-of-pocket costs from your injuries, so carry PIP.

-Yes, if you are unsure you should consult with a personal injury attorney in Dallas.
+Yes, if you are unsure you should consult with a personal injury attorney.
 If it is too small of an amount to be financially worth pursuing, they will tell you because they do not want to waste time on cases that you can easily handle yourself.
 If the situation is more complicated, a lawyer may advise you to hire them.

 If you have been injured and need to file a claim for your injuries, you should at the very least consult with an attorney who is familiar with the process and pitfalls of filing an auto accident and injury claim.
 With all of the different types of insurance that may be available for an auto accident, you should consult with an attorney who understands how it works and how to submit your claims on your behalf – so you recover the full amount you are entitled to, and so you do not jeopardize any insurance policy or coverage you have by submitting the claims incorrectly.